Tuna-on-a-bagel/synthData/README.md

 * child/parent example: All wires on an electronic connector are made children of the connector interface object.
 This way, we can constrain and move just the connector intterface object (the parent), apply trasnformations to just this object, and all children will respond with the same transofrmations.
 This is handled in blender native c++ behind the scenes and is much more efficient than implementing through python **NOTE: These objects do NOT need to be stored in the same collection.
 The child parent behavior is always enforced regardless of object storage location**

+**_material slot_**:
+A storage location for a new material. material slots are a list that is stroed in the object data struct: bpy.data.objects['Cube'].material_slots[<idx>].material

+**_part dependency_**:
+In an object classification block, you'll find a string entry for `<part dependency>`.
+This is used when you are classifying an object whos class depends on the location of another object.
+For example, if you are interested in putting a BBox around the female connector, but the classificvation depends on the location of the male plug, you can enter the ID name of the male plug here to indicate to blender which part defines this class active/inactive.

+**_split_**:
+A float parameter within the object classification block that allows you to define the percentage of renders that each class should observe.
+NOTE: The sum of splits across all classes for a single object must equal 1.
+Example, if an object has one class, the split should be 1.0.
+If an object has two classes, the splits could be 0.8 and 0.2 etc.